liaveliyahu/computer_vision/README.md

 # computer_vision
-A collection of various project using Computer Vision.
+A collection of various projects using Computer Vision.